 Grading Basis: Graded

-The objective of the course is to enable students to understand and use machine learning methods across a wide range of settings.
-The course will be a mixture of theory, algorithms, and hands-on projects with real data.
-Besides traditional machine learning topics, e.g., supervised learning, unsupervised learning and semi-supervised learning, the course will also introduce advanced topics such as dimension reduction; structured data learning; kernel learning; imprecisely supervised learning; longitudinal data analysis; causal inference, etc.
+Enables students to understand and use machine learning methods across a wide range of settings.
+Mixture of theory, algorithms, and hands-on projects with real data.
+Besides traditional machine learning topics, e.g., supervised learning, unsupervised learning and semi-supervised learning, introduces advanced topics such as dimension reduction; structured data learning; kernel learning; imprecisely supervised learning; longitudinal data analysis; causal inference, etc.